 If your volunteering travels take you to Romania in the east of the continent, a very different, but just as tempting cuisine awaits you.
 Although not as well known abroad, Romanian cuisine is a fascinating reflection of the country’s agrarian roots and complicated history.
 Heavily influenced by its neighbouring Turkish, Hungarian and Germanic cultures, Romanian dishes are traditionally built around a staple meat (normally pork, chicken and lamb) which is then embellished with plenty of fresh fruit and vegetables, and flavoured with various herbs and condiments.
 Cabbage rolls stuffed with spiced pork and rice are one of the country’s most popular main dishes, whilst desert is traditionally a fried dough ball with sweetened curd cheese, jam and cream.
 There is also plenty on offer for all vegetarian or more health conscious volunteers, with fresh salads and vegetable dishes widely on offer across the country.

 If this brief introduction has inspired you to spend your career break or gap year working or volunteering in Europe, then look no further than our project pages.
 Choose to work with animals in Europe as you volunteer with bears in Romania, or volunteer in Europe in childcare or healthcare on one of our other Romania projects.
-If winter sports are more your thing, seize the opportunity to improve your skills on the ski slopes with our ski instructor course in the French Alps, or gain a qualification and work as an instructor on the slopes of the Carpathian Mountains in Romania.
+If winter sports are more your thing, seize the opportunity to improve your skills on the ski slopes with our ski instructor course and job in Austria.
 There is so much to see, do and experience that, wherever you go in Europe, we can guarantee that you will not be disappointed.